Cheliojul/MatchesMiniGame/README.md

 # Will be a plus

 * Add second game mode : AI`s first turn.
 User can choose Game Mode.
-* Create game in general, when matches 2n + 1 and allows to take matches from 1 to m.
+* Create custom game mode , when matches 2n + 1 and allows to take matches from 1 to m.
 User can enter n and m.